kylerbrown/bark/specification.md

 # Bark
 Bark is a minimal implementation of [ARF](https://github.com/melizalab/arf).

-Much of this specification is copied directly from the ARF spec, and the ARF spec is the sole source of truth if there are any ambiguities.
+Much of this specification is adapted directly from the ARF spec.
+Unless a divergence from the ARF spec is explicitly noted, any ambiguities must be resolved in favor of the ARF spec.

 This implementation leverages the hierarchical nature of the file system and three common data formats: